HST Grant Funding and Budget Submissions

 Budget Proposal Deadline

 Budget proposals are submitted via STGMS (https://stgms.stsci.edu).
+Your Sponsored Research Office will have internal deadlines for your budget submission.
+Be sure to allow sufficient time to meet the internal deadlines.
 Contact the Sponsored Research Office at your institution if you need an STGMS account.

 Eligibility for STScI Grant Funds

-Important: Carefully review the GGP 2018, Section 3, Eligibility for STScI Grant Funding, for specific eligibility requirements.
-Contact STScI Grants Administration if you have any questions regarding requirements or to determine if a person is eligible to request STScI grant funding.
+Important: STScI grant funding is available to only U.S. investigators.
+NASA recently revised the definition of U.S. investigator.
+Carefully review the GGP, Section 3, Eligibility for STScI Grant Funding, for specific eligibility requirements.
+Contact GRA with questions regarding requirements or to determine if a person is eligible to request STScI grant funding.

 STScI Review of Risk Posed by Applicants